kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 Below a table with a short explanation of the attributes.
-More information about epochs and equinoxes can be found in the background information of :mod:`celestial`.
+More information about epochs and equinoxes can be found in the documentation of :mod:`celestial`.

 ========== ===============================================================
 Attribute    Explanation